 If none of the following hints helps, the next step is to contact your bank to find out why your card is being declined.
 The system we use only tells us that the card has been declined but gives no reasons.

-Your bank will be able to provide you the excact information why the transcation failed.
+Your bank will be able to provide you the exact information why the transaction failed.
 You may be told initially that your card is fine.
-However we recommend that you ask to speak to someone in their fraud protection department who may know better.
-If you are asked by your bank for the merchant id please tell them “jungidee.at“.
+However, we recommend that you ask to speak to someone in their fraud protection department who may know better.
+If you are asked by your bank for the merchant id, please tell them “qrd.by”.

 - check that the card hasn’t expired.